 Customers' selection of the web policy option leads to the conservation of paper resources.
 Additionally, it allows the company to reduce every environmental footprint created by manufacturing paper and transporting it to the company, mailing policies and disposing of policies after expiry.
-In fiscal 2022, the number of contracts taking advantage of the web policy option was approximately 12.18 million, representing a reduction in paper usage of approximately 3,072 tons.
+In fiscal 2022,

+Nature-related Financial Disclosures based on Recommendations of the TNFI the number of contracts taking advantage of the web policy option was approximately 12.18 million, representing a reduction in paper usage of approximately 3,072 tons.